Oneflow-Inc/oneflow-documentation/en/docs/parallelism/06_pipeline.md

 ### Stage ID and Settings for Gradient Accumulation

-We can call the method [config.set_stage](https://oneflow.readthedocs.io/en/v0.8.1/generated/oneflow.nn.graph.block_config.BlockConfig.set_stage.html) of Module Config to set Stage ID and related Placement.
-The Stage ID are numbered from 0.
+When [nn.
+Module](https://oneflow.readthedocs.io/en/master/nn.html?highlight=nn.Module#nn-Module) as an attribute inherited from [nn.
+Graph](https://oneflow.readthedocs.io/en/master/graph.html).
+The network layer will be wrapped internally with `ProxyModule`, and a `nn.graph.GraphModule` object will be obtained by using the `to` method, and then use the method `stage_ Id` to set the stage ID of the pipeline and the placement corresponding to the stage.
+The stage ID starts from 0 and increases by 1.

 We can call the method [config.set_gradient_accumulation_steps](https://oneflow.readthedocs.io/en/v0.8.1/generated/oneflow.nn.graph.graph_config.GraphConfig.set_gradient_accumulation_steps.html#oneflow.nn.graph.graph_config.GraphConfig.set_gradient_accumulation_steps) to set the step size of gradient accumulation.